Bernardo Leyenda

-Bernardo Alejandro Leyenda (born 26 March 1980 in Buenos Aires) is a retired Argentine football goalkeeper.
+Bernardo Alejandro Leyenda (born 26 March 1980 in Buenos Aires) is a former Argentine goalkeeper.

 He played for River Plate of the Primera Division Argentina in 2006/2008, but never played any games.
 In January 2008, he was transferred to Racing but he also failed to make an appearance for La Academia.

 Leyenda has kept goal for Vélez Sársfield, Banfield and Independiente as well as Leganés in the Spanish Segunda División.